How high is too high? And how low means you won’t break even? Use these tips (and our event price calculator) when pricing your conference.

 Here are a few ways to approach pricing your conference.

 While there’s no hard rule when it comes to registration fees for research conferences, organisers usually calculate them based on a combination of fixed and variable costs.
 (If you’re not sure you know your fixed costs from your variable ones, have a look at our post on budgeting that comes with a free conference budget template.)

 Calculate your conference costs and divide the sum by the lowest projected number of delegates.
 This’ll give you a good idea of how you should be pricing your conference fees.

 Or, calculate your conference costs and decide on an “ideal” price to charge delegates.
-This will give you the number of delegates you’ll need to attract at this price.
+This strategy has been used in retail for hundreds of years and will give you the number of delegates you’ll need to attract at this price.
 (Use our event price calculator below to help you do this.)

 The market pricing approach to conference fees